MakenaJones/mental_health_searches/README.md

    Started by grouping states into 2 groups: 'most restricted' and 'least restricted' after examining search terms per state and realising there was too much information to make meaningful predictions.
    Compared searches of different mental health search for the two groups of states and found, although similar, there was a noticable difference between the two groups during the COVID-19 pandemic, in the middle of 2020, particularly for the search term 'mental health'.
    Checked that data was stationary for both groups using the augmented Dickey-Fuller Test.

-   Checked seasonality of search datas and found:
+   Checked seasonality and trends of search data and found:
 * 'Depression' searches trend down.
-* 'Mental health' and 'anxiety' rising sharply.
 * 'Mental health' started to rise in the middle of 2021 after most of the restrictions were lifted.
-* 'Anxiety' searches had a sharp rise at the beginning of the COVID restrictions and still remains high
+* 'Anxiety' searches had a rise at the beginning of the COVID restrictions and still remain high.
 * 'Counselling' and 'addiction' both had a dip around the end of 2020.
+* 'Depression' and 'mental health' have the strongest seasonality.

 ---